JJguri/cv/content/authors/admin/_index.md

 - Visitors
 ---

 Jonathan is a Junior Research Fellow at the Tasmanian Institute of Agriculture, University of Tasmania.
-His research interests is in quantifying the effects of crop management and climate variability on soil-crop processes and integrating data into models at different spatial scales.
-So that effects can be scaled up to predict crop growth, both yield and quality and environmental impacts for better outcomes in agricultural systems.
-This requires a broad understanding of how environment influence crop growth; how rainfall, irrigation and fertiliser influence soil conditions; how crops obtain water and nutrients from the soil; how soil processes contribute to the loss of carbon and nitrogen; and how all these processes interact.
+His research interests are in quantifying the effects of crop management and climate variability on soil-crop-climate processes and integrating data into mechanistic models at different spatial scales.
+He is passionate to disentangle sources of uncertainties in biophysical and mathematical models to better predict crop growth, both yield and quality and environmental impacts in agricultural systems.
+This requires a broad understanding of how environment influence crop growth and development; how rainfall, irrigation and fertiliser influence soil conditions; how crops obtain water and nutrients from the soil; how soil processes contribute to the loss of carbon and nitrogen; and how all these processes interact.